renesugar/k_elda_archive/docs/_Dev.md

 ### Quilt Remote

-As described above, `cluster` is responsible for booting VMs.
+As described above, `cloud` is responsible for booting VMs.
 On boot, each VM runs docker and a `minion`.
 The VM is furthermore assigned a role - either `worker` or `master` - which determines what tasks it will carry out.
 The `master` minion is responsible for control related tasks, whereas the `worker`